companieshouse/sic-code-web/README.md

 Then go to [http://localhost:3000](http://localhost:3000).

+If running the node application behind a **proxy server** and using an Sic Code API in AWS - make sure that you do NOT have anything in your PROXY environmental variables

 ### Environment Variables

 The following is a list of environment variables for the service to run: